-The presentation of the 2023/24 Financial Statements reflects the reporting formats introduced by the 'Code' in 2016/17.
+The presentation of the 2024/25 Financial Statements reflects the reporting formats introduced by the 'Code' in 2016/17.
 An 'Expenditure and Funding Analysis' is now included in the notes.
 Proper accounting practices measure the resources that have been generated and consumed in the year including such things as the use of property (depreciation) and the value of pension benefits earned by employees.
 However, statutory provisions determine how much of the authority's expenditure needs to be met from council tax each year.

-The Expenditure and Funding Analysis aims to demonstrate to council taxpayers how the funding available to the those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
+The Expenditure and Funding Analysis aims to demonstrate to council taxpayers how the funding available to the Group (i.e. government grants, council tax) for the year has been used in providing services in comparison with those resources consumed or earned by authorities in accordance with generally accepted accounting practices.
 It also shows the movement on the cash backed reserves that are available to the Group.